 The school works closely with parents to support those children with special education needs and we encourage an active partnership through an ongoing dialogue with them.
 We care for and nurture all children in school but are aware that children with SEN need a flexible structure at times and we aim to meet their needs by talking with the children and getting to know their likes and dislikes so we can make each day a purposeful learning journey.

 At Ash Grove, we aim to create an environment that meets the special needs of each child.
 This can vary in the resources we access depending on the child’s needs.
 We also have a range of interventions in school, which we use to meet specific needs i.e. Music Interaction, that aims to develop turn taking and social communication needs, encouraging children to talk and communicate with their peers.
 We try to use an effective intervention to meet the needs of the child seeking advice from specific agencies if necessary.

-The SENDCo at Ash Grove has very strong links with outside agencies including Speech and Language, Learning Support Services, Educational Psychology Services, Communication Interaction and Access Team and Social, Emotional, Mental Health Team.
+The SENDCo at Ash Grove has very strong links with outside agencies including Speech and Language, Educational Psychology Services (EP), Wakefield Inclusion Special Educational Needs & Disabilities Support Service (WISENDSS) and Future in Minds.
 School will always seek advice from the advisors, as we truly believe that with small, SMART steps in place this is a way of moving a child forward.
 See our Provision Map for full details.